-Let me enlighten you about myself, then, starting with why I have such a fascination with Schrödinger's Paradox.
+So let me enlighten you, my kind reader, about the subject, starting with why I have such a fascination with Schrödinger's Paradox.
 As a devout sapiophile in my mid-30s who has a penchant for finer things in all aspects of life, I have a keen appreciation of anything extraordinary and transcendent of time, cultures, fields and disciplines.
-I don't know if you can tell from my blog posts, but thought experiments and theoretical pursuits are some of my favourite pass-times, and Data and Statistics are a definite fetish for me.
+I don't know if you can tell from my blog posts, but 'thought experiments' and theoretical pursuits are some of my favourite pass-times, and Data and Statistics are a definite fetish for me.
 My "beautiful mind" enjoys seeking out patterns, traits, divergences and similarities in all subjects it finds interesting, and creating metaphors where most people see none.

 To me, the famous Schrödinger's Cat Thought Experiment is just that time-and-discipline transcending curiosity, the finer thing in Physics.
 Everything about it is amusing, from the infinity of puns to the history of its creation and subsequent interpretations.
 Erwin Schrödinger himself has made it up to ridicule the Copenhagen interpretation of quantum mechanics, saying that if you apply subatomic principles to larger systems it just becomes silly, and that the theoretical cat, in reality, is either dead, or alive.
 Later on, some newer interpretations have accepted the possibility of the cat being both dead and alive at the same time, and some took it even further: the cat remains dead in one universe, and alive in the parallel one, without those universes ever overlapping, and it has been a cauldron of theories ever since.